tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

                            dohuri=https://doh.example.net/dns-query )
 ~~~

-If this record is DNSSEC-signed, clients can immediately create a mapping that indicates the server as a Designated Resolver for the name in the SVCB record.
+If this record is DNSSEC-signed, clients can immediately create a mapping that indicates the server (doh.example.net) as a Designated Resolver for the name in the SVCB record (foo.example.com).

 If this record is not DNSSEC-signed, clients MUST perform other validation to determine that the zone designation is permitted, as described in {{pvd-mutual}}.